-If you've ever taken a Pilates class or done a DVD in your living room, you know just how effective this workout is for sculpting your abs.
+If you've ever taken a Pilates class or done a DVD in your living room, you know just how effective Pilates is for sculpting your abs.
 That's because every move starts by engaging your core (called your powerhouse in Pilates) and requires you to recruit those muscles for the duration.

 You don't have to be very far into your workout to start feeling the burn, either.
 With the below Pilates-inspired routine from Elise Joan, Beachbody trainer and creator of Barre Blend, you'll feel stronger in just 10 minutes.